metagraph-dev/metagraph/docs/plugin_author_guide/end_to_end_plugin_pathway.rst

 For small plugins, it's possible to explicitly create this dictionary returned by the plugin-finder function.

 For larger plugins, this is difficult to maintain.
-Thus, explicitly creating such dictionaries is highly discouraged.
+Thus, explicitly creating such dictionaries is discouraged.
+A plugin registry should be used instead.

-We highly encourage using a plugin registries for this reason.